 If you use our website, we will ask you to provide personal information in order that you can register for an account and use our services.
 You will also be asked to accept our terms and conditions.

 If you write to us either by letter or email, we will keep a record of your information, such as name, address, email address, telephone number and details of your enquiry and our response to you.

-If you contact us, we will request you to be identified and we shall determine the nature of your call so that you can be served by most appropriate person or department in the group.
+If you contact us, we will request you to be identified and we shall determine the nature of your call so that you can be served by most the appropriate person or department in the Group.

-We may collect information about you in a number of ways.
-These being CCTV Images of people who visit Stanleybet premises or staff who work in Stanleybet premises.
+We may record CCTV Images of people who visit Stanleybet premises or staff who work in Stanleybet premises.
 The CCTV images will not be shared with any other person or organisation, unless you have given your consent or if we are allowed by law, (for example, to prevent or detect crime).
-We may also use the images to identify people who are subject to exclusion or otherwise present risk of money laundering.
+We may also use the images to identify people who are subject to exclusion or otherwise present risk of money laundering and terrorist financing.

 We may seek to establish your age, if we believe you should not be in our premises.
 We do not seek to offend you but must record this information so that we can demonstrate that we have complied with our age verification process.

 We use the information you provide to us to process your application for employment.
-Information about unsuccessful applicants will be retained in accordance with our retention policy.
+Information about unsuccessful applicants will be retained for six months in accordance with our retention policy.